mmerkade/madoka/README.md

 # madoka
-Learning how to properly use git and GitHub...
+I'm steadily learning how to use GitHub.